 Master's Degree in School Counseling

-A master's degree in school counseling allows a counselor to advise in college preparation areas, as well as personal and social development problems, academic needs and family problems.
-Master's degree programs teach how to counsel individuals, groups and families.
+With a master's degree in school counseling one can advise students in college preparation and academic areas, and in personal, family, and social development problems.
+Master's degree programs teach how to counsel individuals, groups, and families.

 - Appraising students

 - Counseling in schools

 - Ethics and professional issues for school counselors

 Master's Degree in Counseling with Specialization in College Counseling